SeanKilleen/seankilleen.github.io/_posts/2018-08-20-preparing-dotnet-business-trip.markdown

 ## Putting it all Together: the Script

-The full script can be found below:
+The full script can be found below -- feel free to modify the variables up top and save as your own `.ps1` file.

 ```powershell
 $RepoBaseFolder = "C:\Users\SeanK\Repositories\"